Running A Business

 Other marketing options include putting signage on your building or investing in paid ads on social media.

-6. Start small: Don’t worry about diving headfirst into a wide-scale telehealth initiative.
-Start by focusing on the specialties where demand will be the highest.
-You can determine these areas of focus based on the patient insights you obtained earlier as well as industry best practices.
+2. Start small: Don’t worry about diving headfirst into a wide-scale telehealth initiative.
+Start by focusing on your existing patients and the specialties where demand will be the highest.

-As you find success in the early stages of telehealth implementation, you can consider adding new telehealth services as you grow.
-Just avoid the temptation of offering everything to everyone—it’s best to move slowly and let strategy be your guide.
+As you find success in the early stages of telehealth implementation, you can then consider adding new telehealth services to fuel further growth.

 In addition to finding a private room, your chosen space should also be distraction-free.
 Clear your desk or table of all clutter and make sure there are no background noises.
 Brighten the room with adequate lighting so patients can see your face and feel reassured by the professional-looking setting.

-9. Make yourself camera-ready: Even if you’re holding your consultations from a beach house in Tahiti, it’s important to look as professional as you would in an exam room.
+2. Make yourself camera-ready: Even if you’re holding your consultations from a beach house in Tahiti, it’s important to look as professional as you would in an exam room.
 Wear your typical wardrobe—and don’t forget to run a comb through your hair.

 Given the physical distance between you and your patients, it’s important to maintain eye contact and reassure them that you are listening.
 If you are looking elsewhere in order to write a note or check in on a record, explain what you’re doing so they won’t feel ignored.
-The virtues of bedside manner shouldn’t be forgotten, though you’ll need to retrofit them to become “screenside manner.”

-10. Practice to make perfect: There are plenty of factors to consider as you prepare for your first telehealth consultations.
-Decrease the pressure by conducting practice sessions with a family member.
-Explain to them that you’re trying to identify potential issues in your process, and then ask them for blunt feedback.
-You might be surprised by the quirks your loved ones notice.
+3. Practice to make perfect: There are plenty of factors to consider as you prepare for your first telehealth consultations.
+Decrease the pressure by conducting practice sessions with a family member or employees of your practice.

 This also grants you the chance to discover any technical kinks.
 Your goal is to familiarize yourself with the software so that it’s streamlined from the moment you boot up your computer to your final moments with a patient.
 Once the process becomes automatic, you’ll be able to devote your whole attention to the patient.

-It’s time to put your preparation into practice and hold your first virtual consultation.
-Sit down at your desk or table, position your computer, and meet the needs of your patient just as thoroughly as you would with an in-office visit.
+All that’s left to do is sit down at your desk or table, position your computer, and meet the needs of your patient just as thoroughly as you would with an in-office visit—which you’re already very primed to do.

 About the author